synpulse8de/px-cli/pulse8_core_cli/deploy/README.md

         - Ensure that a local clone of `pulse8-app-deployments` exists
         - checkout to `main`, and `git pull` to ensure it is up to date
     - Prompts:
-        - Select: Target cluster (based on which clusters are available in `/clusters/` folder of deployments repo)
+        - ~~Select: Target cluster (based on which clusters are available in `/clusters/` folder of deployments repo)~~ (removed from MVP, anyway we just have the one cluster atm)
         - Text input: Project name (automate this, based on repo name perhaps?)
         - Text input: Port selection
         - Select: Want database? (if yes --> create configmap entry + external secret, figure out how to update `databases.tf` so it gets generated)